jbush001/NyuziProcessor/tests/render/README.md

 a list of functions with how many instructions it issued in each.
 It does not accumulate time in a function's children.

-This requires the c++filt utility, which is part of binutils.
+This requires the c++filt utility, which is part of the binutils package.

 # Debugging